neoforged/Documentation/docs/resources/server/recipes/builtin.md

 - `type`: This is the id of the recipe serializer, `minecraft:crafting_transmute`.
 - `category`: This optional field defines the category in the crafting book.
 - `group`: This optional string property creates a group in the recipe book.
-Recipes in the same group will be displayed as one in the recipe book, which typically makes sense for transmuted recipes.
+Recipes in the same group will be displayed as one in the recipe book, which typically makes sense for dying recipes.
 - `target`: The [ingredient] to apply the dyes to.
 - `dye`: The [ingredient] dyes that are used to dye the stack.
 They must all have the `DataComponents#DYE` [data component][datacomponent].
 - `result`: The result of the recipe.
 This is [an item stack template's JSON representation][itemjson].